Hard work, perseverance, focus, and dedication. I do my best to live by this mantra.

 I created these posters for events in my time at UCD.
 While there I worked as a freelance designer for several societies including CTN, IPA Society, Psychology Society and CE Society.

-I've created and sent out hundreds of mailers to thousands of customers in my time as a designer, with Tesco Heath and Wellbeing and with Lidl and TescoDiets.com.
+I've created and sent out hundreds of mailers to thousands of customers in my time, with Tesco Heath and Wellbeing and with Lidl and TescoDiets.com.
 My mailer templates for Lidl are still in use today.
-You can see some more examples of my work below:
+You can see some examples of my work below: